pytorchbearer/torchbearer/docs/examples/gan.rst

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 154-155
+   :lines: 159-160

 Instead use a callback to provide the loss.
-We also utilise this callback to add constants to state.
+Since this callback is very simple we can use callback decorators on a function (which takes state) to tell torchbearer when it should be called.

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 92-106
+   :lines: 105-112

 Note that we have summed the separate discriminator and generator losses since their graphs are separated, this is allowable.